 - alderman (n.)

-- Old English aldormonn (Mercian), ealdormann (West Saxon) "ruler, prince, chief; chief officer of a shire," from aldor, ealder "patriarch" (comparative of ald "old;" see old) + monn, mann "man" (see man (n.)).
+- Old English aldormonn (Mercian), ealdormann (West Saxon) "Anglo-Saxon ruler, prince, chief; chief officer of a shire," from aldor, ealder "patriarch" (comparative of ald "old;" see old) + monn, mann "man" (see man (n.1)).

-A relic of the days when the elders were in charge of the clan or tribe, but already in Old English used for king's viceroys, regardless of age.
-The word yielded in Old English to eorl, and after the Norman Conquest to count (n.).
-Meaning "headman of a guild" (early 12c.) passed to "magistrate of a city" (c.
+Presumably originally of elders of the clan or tribe, but already in Old English used for king's viceroys, regardless of age.
+In later Old English a more specific title, "chief magistrate of a county," having both civic and military duties.
+The word yielded under Canute to eorl (see earl), and after the Norman Conquest to count (n.).
+Having lost its specific sense, alderman was then applied to any head man; meaning "headman of a guild" (early 12c.) passed to "magistrate of a city" (c.
 1200) as the guilds became identified with municipal government.
+Related: Aldermancy; aldermanic.